wp-plugins/hh-quizzes/readme.txt

 *    Word Search Puzzle
 *    Wordfind Quiz (Hangman Quiz)

-Please find examples how to use on the FAQ page.
+Please find examples how to use and a detailed description of how you include the different types of quizzes in an article or a page at http://helmut.hirner.at/2012/02/test-2/:HH -Quizzes .

 == Installation ==